bajamircea/bajamircea.github.io/_posts/2018-06-30-lists-implementing.markdown

 - non-intrusive (nodes are provided by the list class)
 - nodes are allocated on the heap (no custom allocator) and list owns the nodes
-- getting size is linear time with number of elements (but slice is constant time)
+- getting size is linear time with number of elements (but splice is constant time)

 The short name is misleading.
 To be explicit about all these variations would